cagrsoft/eyes-of-god/README.md

 2. Open terminal in `eyes-of-god/src` folder
 3. Run `python ./main.py input.txt` to run the script
 4. See search results in `src/output.txt` file

+Use this code with wisdom and always remember that “With great power comes great responsibility.” © Ben Parker, uncle of Peter Parker who is the spider man.
+Yeah..
+Be carefull.